Tealium/cordova-plugin/README.md

 Note: As a rule of thumb, "view" should be used whenever a screen view takes place, while "link" is used to track user interaction events, such as button clicks.
 These methods correspond directly to "utag.view" and "utag.link" in Tealium IQ desktop implementations.

 #### The "instance" Argument
-In the previous version of the plugin, only a single instance of Tealium was supported.
+In previous versions of the plugin (pre 0.9.6), only a single instance of Tealium was supported.
 In the new version, multiple instances of Tealium can be created.
 The new plugin therefore requires an instance ID to be passed at initialization time, and with each subsequent tracking request.
 If you are upgrading, you will therefore need to modify your code to specify a tracking instance.
 If you only require a single instance, it is recommended to create a global variable to store your instance ID, and pass this variable on each tracking call.
 An example of this is shown in the sample app.

+### Sending data with every hit
+Some data sources may be required on every hit generated by an app (e.g. user id).
+To save having to manually add this data to every hit, the Cordova plugin gives you the option to store the data as either "volatile" (deleted at app termination), or "persistent" (stored permanently until manually deleted).
+From the point the data is added, it will be appended to every hit, including lifecycle hits.

+API usage:

+- ```tealium.addPersistent("<keyname>", "<value>", window.tealium_instance);```
+*Adds a persistent data source named <keyname> with value <value> to the persistent data store*
+- ```tealium.removePersistent("<keyname>", window.tealium_instance);```
+*Removes a persistent data source named <keyname> from the persistent data store*
+- ```tealium.addVolatile("<keyname>", "<value>", window.tealium_instance);```
+*Adds a volatile data source named <keyname> with value <value> to the persistent data store*
+- ```tealium.removeVolatile("<keyname>", window.tealium_instance);```
+*Removes a volatile data source named <keyname> from the volatile data store*

+## Lifecycle tracking
+This plugin includes automatic tracking for lifecycle events (launch, wake, sleep).
+Due to some peculiarities with the Cordova app lifecycle, this is accomplished by hooking into some helper methods that Cordova provides at the JavaScript level.
+In the interests of absolute clarity and transparency, here are the events we are using:

+- "deviceready" - Tealium event "launch": Triggered when the app is launched from a "cold" launch, i.e. app not started from background.
+On Android, this event could also occur if the OS has destroyed the app's activity whilst in the background due to low memory on the device.
+This may result in the launch and wake events being fired in quick succession.
+Additionally, due to a race condition at launch, the launch event has an artificial 700ms timeout before it fires, to allow the Tealium SDK to fully initialize.

+- "pause" - Tealium event "sleep": Triggered when the app is put into the background

+- "resume" - Tealium event "wake": Triggered when the app is brought back into the foreground

 ## Building The Sample App